scottcolfer/scottcolfer.github.io/_posts/2017-08-19-improve-discovery.md

 And measure

 - time taken for first interview
-- time taken to complete Discovery
+- time taken to complete discovery
-- % of Discoveries requiring extensions
+- % of discoveries requiring extensions
-- confidence in Discovery insights
+- confidence in discovery insights

 We should see this change

 - better insights from discovery (with ‘better’ defined as team and stakeholder confidence in these insights)

 ## Experiment 2: Subject matter experts are invaluable

 Data/research suggests that

-- subject matter experts being a core member of a Discovery team increase the value of the discovery (and may reduce the time taken to complete discovery)
+- subject matter experts being a core member of a discovery team increases the value of the discovery (and may reduce the time taken to complete discovery)

 So if we try